 As a prerequisite to submitting its CAPER, the City must adhere to the citizen/community participation requirements as specified in the City's adopted Citizen Participation Plan.
-Accordingly, the draft CAPER was made available to the public for a 15-day period in order to them with an opportunity to review the document and/or express their views/concerns regarding the City's performance in the use of CDBG Funds.
+Accordingly, the draft CAPER was made available to the public for a 15-day period to provide an opportunity to review the document and/or express their views/concerns regarding the City's performance in the use of CDBG Funds.
 A reasonable number of free copies of the CAPER were made available to citizens and groups upon request.
-The CAPER was also posted on the City's website in accordance with the City's pandemic notification provisions and a required notice was posted on the City Website and posted prominently at The City Commission Chambers.
-The City considered any comments or views of citizens received.
-No comments or views were received from the public.
+The CAPER was also posted on the City's website in accordance with the City's pandemic notification provisions and a required notice was posted on the City Website and posted prominently at The City Council Chambers which is accessible and visible to the public.
+Although, the City would consider any comments or views of citizens received, no comments or views were received from the public.